modernben/forge-docs/1.0/servers/management.md

 The receiving Forge account will be sent an email address asking them to confirm the request.

 :::tip Paid Accounts Only
-You may only transfer servers to a paid account that has not met its server number limits.
+You may only transfer servers to a paid account that has not reached its server quota.
 :::

 ## Server Logs